norbraille/norbraille/doc/README-workflow.md

 ### About the fonts

 We hired a programmer, Jan Martin Kvile, to create all the necessary fonts.
 We have fonts with and without shadows of unraised dots as well as 6- and 8-dot.
-They are free to use and are available from within the fonts directory in this repository.
+They are free to use and are available from within the fonts directory in our repository at GitHub.

-In the fonts folder in this repo, you'll find the fonts in both ttf and woff/woff2 format.
+In the folder you'll find the fonts in both ttf and woff/woff2 format.
 They are packed in two zip files respectively with a README file that describes them more in detail.
 In the NorBraille_woff.zip file there is also the style.css file, which is needed to use the fonts in a html file.

 ## The workflow

+We have used Linux with shell access for the conversion process, and the process is not tested on Windows.

-If you want to reproduce the workflow, you'll need the Pandoc utility from [https://pandoc.org](pandoc.org).
+If you want to reproduce the workflow, a critical part you'll need, is the Pandoc utility from [https://pandoc.org](pandoc.org).
+You also need LibreOffice (based on OpenOffice): [https://www.libreoffice.org/](libreoffice.org).
 Additionally you'll need two Perl scripts that we have developed for this task.
 They are both found in the utils/scripts folder in this repo.
 You'll also need a template for Pandoc, found in the utils/pandoc_template folder. place it in your HOME directory under .local/share/pandoc/templates folder.
-Create it if necessary.
+Create the folder if necessary.

 To view the result, you'll need to place the resulting html file on a web server.
 Put the appropriate fonts in the same directory, e.g. by extracting the file NorBraille_woff.zip from within the fonts directory.